Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

 In this we laid out the structure, now build how we are goint to accomplish this.

-Let move the `Entries` struct to a new file
+Let's move the `Entries` struct to a new file

 `entries.go`